Warrington's Own Buses: Former

+The depot's location next to the old Wilderspool Stadium and close to the town centre led to interest from developers in redeveloping the site of the depot and the stadium during 2006.
+As part of this, a new depot would have been constructed at the nearby Centre Park business park, located on the other side of the Mersey but still close to Warrington town centre.
+Whilst Warrington Borough Transport were reported to be seriously considering the proposed move, the scheme never moved beyond the drawing board and foundered around the end of the year having failed to gain favour with council planning officers.
+Wilderspool Causeway depot closed with the opening of the new Dallam Lane depot in April 2023, with demolition of the site commencing in September to allow development on the site.

-The original tram system was operated from an eight-track depot at the junction of Mersey Street and Lower Bank Street.
+Warrington's original tram system was operated from an eight-track depot at the junction of Mersey Street and Lower Bank Street.
 A purpose built bus garage was constructed on Lower Bank Street in 1930, although buses were also housed in the old tram sheds following the withdrawal of trams.
 Despite the move to the new Wilderspool garage, the old staff canteen on Lower Bank Street remained in use until the opening of the new bus station in 1979.
-The building was demolished in 1981 and is today the site of a DW Sports Fitness Club.
+The building was demolished in 1981 and is today the site of a DW Sports Fitness club.

-Future

-A new state of the art depot is due to replace the current Wilderspool Causeway depot in April 2023, located on Dallam Lane, closer to the main Warrington Interchange.

 Fleet

-As at July 2022, Warrington's Own Buses' fleet consists of 110 vehicles.
-The fleet is entirely low floor and the majority of vehicles in the fleet are single deck, with the oldest single decker vehicle type being the Daf SB120 Wright Cadet midibus, of which there are 20 examples.
-The majority of single decker buses are the newest buses in the fleet date from 2018.